BenioffOceanInitiative/cccJetsonNano/Jetson_nan0_20.04_setup.md

 To allow remote access to the Jetson Nano, we will set up a reverse ssh tunnel.
 This will allow us to connect to the Jetson Nano from anywhere in the world, as long as it has an internet connection.
 I set up a minimal vm on aws lightsail to act as the server.
 You can use any server you want, as long as it has a public IP address and you can ssh into it.
 By default the lightsail instance uses keys instead of passwords for ssh.
-If you are using a server that uses passwords, you will need to change the ssh command below to include the password.
+If you are using a server that uses passwords, you will need to change the ssh commands below to include the password.

-1. On the Nano, install autossh. autossh will automatically restart the ssh connection if it is interrupted.
+ On the Nano, install autossh. autossh will automatically restart the ssh connection if it is interrupted.
 ```
 sudo apt install autossh
 ```
-1. Since Im using keys, I need to copy the Server public key to the Nano so that it can authenticate the connection.
+Since Im using keys, I need to copy the Server public key to the Nano so that it can authenticate the connection.
    I named it sail.pem and copied it to the home directory on the Nano In order to use the key, I need to change the permissions on it
 ```
 chmod 400 sail.pem
 ```
-1. Now we can use autossh to set up the reverse tunnel
+ Now we can use autossh to set up the reverse tunnel
 ```
 autossh -f -N -R 10022:localhost:22 -i sail.pem <server user>@<server public ip>
 ```